strimzi/proposals/066-topic-replication-factor-change.md

 A ReplicasChangeClient will be used to isolate the logic required to call the Cruise Control REST API from the rest of the reconciliation logic.
 The ReplicasChangeClient will support sending multiple replicas changes with a single request, and checking multiple tasks with a single request.

-On every reconciliation loop, when Cruise Control integration will be enabled and replicas changes are detected, the BatchingTopicController will use the ReplicasChangeClient for the following operations:
+On every reconciliation loop, when Cruise Control integration is enabled and replicas changes are detected, the BatchingTopicController will use the ReplicasChangeClient for the following operations:

 1. Request pending replicas changes (uses `topic_configuration` endpoint, and returns topics with pending and ongoing changes).
 2. Check ongoing replicas changes (uses `user_tasks` endpoint, and returns topics with completed changes).